Animal Welfare

 Broiler Chickens

 We have committed to improving broiler welfare by 2024.
-We continue to incorporate leading science into our assessment of broiler welfare, while we engage with the industry at-large as it redefines its guidelines for enhanced broiler welfare.
-We will incorporate a combination of outcome-based and practice-based metrics that are shown to demonstrably increase animal welfare.
-Targets include stocking density, litter quality, enrichment provision, and controlled atmosphere stunning and will incorporate supplier verification, such as auditing.
+We continue to incorporate leading science into our assessment of broiler welfare while also engaging with the industry at large as it redefines its guidelines for enhanced broiler welfare.
+We will incorporate a combination of outcome-based and practice-based metrics that are shown to demonstrably increase animal welfare while also being cognizant of our greenhouse gas footprint.
 We continue to engage with our United States supply partners in meeting enhanced broiler chicken welfare standards.

 Dairy Cattle